nextcord/nextcord/docs/faq.rst

 Frequently Asked Questions
 ===========================

-This is a list of Frequently Asked Questions regarding using ``nextcord`` and its extension modules.
+This is a list of Frequently Asked Questions regarding the use of ``nextcord`` and its extension modules.
 Feel free to suggest a new question or submit one via pull requests.

 .. contents:: Questions